The Witcher 2: Assassins of Kings: Marketing

 GOG promoted the game by reducing the price of The Witcher a week before the sequel's release.
 They encouraged players to import their save files from the first game to the second.
 Steam offered three promotional The Witcher 2 items for Team Fortress 2.
 These were a hat of hair, a sword, and a necklace, which were limited to the game's Scout class.
 The May 2011 issue of the Polish version of Playboy featured the half-naked character Triss on the cover.
 In Russia, publishers 1C Company released a real-life nude calendar with copies of the game.
 When American President Barack Obama visited Poland in May 2011, Polish Prime Minister Donald Tusk gave him several gifts, including the Collector's Edition of The Witcher 2.

 Enhanced Edition

 On 27 January 2012, CD Projekt Red announced an "Enhanced Edition" of The Witcher 2 via its sister company GOG.com.
-It was released on 17 April 2012 on the Xbox 360 and on Microsoft Windows via Steam and GOG.com.
+It was released on 17 April 2012 on the Xbox 360 and on Windows via Steam and GOG.com.
 All existing owners of The Witcher 2 received free upgrades to the Enhanced Edition, and could pre-load the update starting 11 April 2012.
 All new copies on PC and Xbox 360 shipped with the additional content on board.
 The Witcher 2: Assassins of Kings Enhanced Edition includes all content from the base game and added over 10 GB of new content, including four hours of gameplay, arena mode, a new tutorial, 36 minutes of cinematics including a new intro created by Platige Image, and an outro, as well as a host of fixes to gameplay and the interface.